cheminfo/nmrium-docs/docs/80_for-developers/20_using-nmrium.md

----
+# Loading files from URL

-title: Loading jcamp from URL
+## Loading a jcamp from URL
----

 If your NMR spectra are available from a URL it can be loaded directly by using the following syntax